zillow/salve/README.md

 wheels-macos-python@3.8
 ```

-Then, install the Python wheel for GTSAM via
+Then, make sure you are within the conda environment (`afp-v1`), and install the Python wheel for GTSAM via
 ```
 pip install /path/to/wheel/file.whl
 ```